abishekshyamsunder/text-classifier/README.md

 2. Run the following command in the app's directory to run your web app.
-    `python run.py`
+	The run.py file expects the model in the models folder to be named best_model1.pkl.
+	Therefore, before running the web app, DO ANY 1 OF THE BELOW TWO STEPS
+	- Rename the model in the models folder to best_model1.pkl (if it is not already that) `python run.py`

 3. Go to http://0.0.0.0:3001/